-As a teacher, I strive to create a classroom space that makes room for sitting with the difficult reality of the climate emergency and for imagining new ways of relating to our planet.
+As a teacher, I strive to create a classroom space that makes room for sitting with the difficult reality of crises like climate change and for imagining new ways of relating to our planet (and each other).
 I work to create opportunity and space for student empowerment in three ways: emphasizing learning through dialogue and conversation, supporting student’s agency, and developing interdisciplinary thinking.

 Climate Fiction